A statement of my research interests can be found here. My current research is below.

 Linked here.

-"Performance Pay, Gender and Divorce", in progress.
+"Performance Pay, Gender and Divorce".

 This work examines the influence of receiving performance pay on the probability that a worker will divorce.
 Uniquely, it compares two different cohorts of the National Longitudinal Survey of Youth.
 Probit estimates show that, for men, receiving performance pay has no impact on the probability of divorce among men in the older cohort and may decrease the probability of divorce in the younger cohort.
 For women, receiving performance pay increases the probability of divorce in the older cohort and has no impact in the younger cohort.